At this moment the current water temperature in Mana is -. The average water temperature in Mana today is -.

 The waves you will find on the shore can be slightly affected by the orientation of the coastline and the seabed of the beaches, although in most cases they are usually equivalent.

-Today we have 15 hours of sun.
-The solar transit will be at 1:12:07 pm.
+Today we had 12 hours and 13 minutes of sun.
+The solar transit was at 1:27:44 pm.

-The tidal coefficient today is 58 (average).
-At noon the tidal coefficient increases to 62.
-The day ends with a tidal coefficient of 66.
+The tidal coefficient today is 40, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
+At noon the tidal coefficient increases to 46.
+The day ends with a tidal coefficient of 52.

 We can compare these levels with the maximum high tide recorded in the tide tables for Mana which is of 1.9 m and a minimum height of 0.2 m.